BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 ### Make BitBurrow hub the authoritative name server

-1. Configure the nameserver for example.org (usually done through the website of your domain name registrar), add an NS record for rxb.example.org which points to rxb.example.org.
-(This tells the internet that rxb.example.org is the authoritative nameserver for *.rxb.example.org.)
-Then, add an A record for rxb.example.org which points to rxb.example.org (this is called a "glue record"; [more info](https://en.wikipedia.org/wiki/Domain_Name_System#Circular_dependencies_and_glue_records)).
-Here is a partial zone file for example.org which represents these two records:
+1. **Do this only if you have a new subdomain of an existing domain for your organization or company.** Configure the nameserver for `example.org` (usually done through the website of your domain name registrar) to have two additional records.
+Substitute `rxb.example.org` with your domain.
+First, add an NS record (short for name server) for `rxb.example.org` which points to `rxb.example.org`.
+This tells the internet that `rxb.example.org` (your BitBurrow hub) is the authoritative nameserver for all of it's subdomains, e.g. `foxes.rxb.example.org`.
+Use the default TTL value.
+Second, add an A record for `rxb.example.org` which points to the IP address of your host.
+This is called a "glue record" ([more info](https://en.wikipedia.org/wiki/Domain_Name_System#Circular_dependencies_and_glue_records)).
+Here is a partial zone file for `example.org` which represents these two records:
 	```
 	rxb.example.org.
 86400 IN NS rxb.example.org.
 	rxb.example.org.
 3600 IN A 1.2.3.4
 	```
+1. **Do this only if you have a domain exclusively for BitBurrow hub.** Configure `example.org` (usually done through the website of your domain name registrar) to have it's NS (name server) records point to the IP address of your BitBurrow hub.
+This tells the internet that `example.org` (your BitBurrow hub) is the authoritative nameserver for all of it's subdomains, e.g. `foxes.example.org`.

 ### Finish installing BitBurrow hub